 Cloth pads use various layers of very absorbent and leak proof materials.
 They attach securely to your underwear, so they won’t slip or leak.
 Just like disposable pads, you’ll need to change them regularly to ensure they aren’t saturated.

-Can I use cloth pads immediately after giving birth?
+Using cloth pads after giving birth

 Cloth pads can be a great option for postpartum because they’re very comfy and absorbent.
 You can either buy specific post-birth pads or long high absorbency ones.
 Pads can even be soaked in soothing ingredients and then frozen for postpartum wear.

-Can I use cloth pads for incontinence?
+Using cloth pads for incontinence

 Cloth pads are great for light incontinence.
 They are comfortable and breathable, so they can be worn daily and won’t chafe or irate your skin.